If you won a Public Vote or Juried Award at last year's event, you must wait one year before entering again.

-Link Sessions will provide real connections, professional advice, and new opportunities to ArtPrize Artists through these one-on-one sessions, during which more than 40 contemporary art and design professionals will volunteer their time to consult and advise participating ArtPrize artists.
+Link Sessions provide real connections, professional advice, and new opportunities to ArtPrize Artists through these one-on-one sessions, during which more than 40 contemporary art and design professionals will volunteer their time to consult and advise participating ArtPrize artists.
 Link Sessions are intended to catalyze professional advancement opportunities; Artists can use their session for portfolio review, conceptual presentation and feedback, or informational interviews.

-Artists will apply to meet with the art and design professional of their choice by indicating their area of interest and writing a brief proposal describing how they intend to use the 20-minute session.
+Artists apply to meet with the art and design professional of their choice by indicating their area of interest and writing a brief proposal describing how they intend to use the 20-minute session.

 How To Participate